ufs-community/uwtools/docs/sections/user_guide/cli/tools/mode_config.rst

 .. note:: In recognition of the different sets of value types representable in each config format, ``uw`` supports two format-combination schemes:

    1. **Output matches input:** The format of the output config matches that of the input config.
-   2. **Output or input is YAML:** If either config is YAML, any other format may be requested.
-In the worst case, output values always have a string representation, but note that, for example, the string representation of a YAML sequence (Python ``list``) in an INI output config may not be useful.
+   2. **Input is YAML:** If the input config is YAML, any output format may be requested.
+In the worst case, values always have a string representation, but note that, for example, the string representation of a YAML sequence (Python ``list``) in an INI output config may not be useful.

    In all cases, any supplemental configs must be in the same format as the input config and must have recognized extensions.